kanboard/kanboard/doc/windows-apache-installation.markdown

 This guide will help you to setup step by step Kanboard on a Windows Server with Apache and PHP.

-Note: If you have a 64 bits platform choose "x64" otherwise choose "x86" for 32 bits systems.
+Note: If you have a 64 bits platform choose "x64" otherwise choose "x86" for 32-bit systems.

 Visual C++ Redistributable Installation
 ---------------------------------------